slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 Cheers!

-## Conclusion:
+## Acknowledgements:

 What a lovely journey this has been!
 All thanks to Vivek Ramachandran and Pentester Acacdemy for bringing such a wonderfully brilliant course and that too at an affordable price like this.
 I still can't comprehend that it's over!

-SLAE is one of the first courses that I had the pleasure of attempting and I hope to persue my OSCP after this alongwith a whole bunch of other OFFSEC courses by Pentester Academy but one thing I can be sure of is that this course will forever be a turning point in my career.
+SLAE is one of the first courses that I had the pleasure of attempting and I hope to persue my OSCP after this alongwith a bunch of other OFFSEC courses offered by Pentester Academy but one thing I can be sure of is that this course will forever be a turning point in my career.

+Also, a shoutout to the people who have attempted this course before me for you have given me an inspiration and a map towards the right direction.

 To all reading this post I'll tell you this:

-_Give this a shot for I can assure that thou shall not be disappointed!_
+_Give SLAE a shot for I can assure that thou shall not be disappointed!_

 ## Note
 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: